 Pro tip: There might not be English announcements for the various stops on every single bus, so it’s best to always keep Google Maps handy to track your location.
 Also, remember to press the “stop” button just as you’re coming up to your stop.

-Bicycle shops are cheap and plentiful in Sun Moon Lake and a great way to explore the area if you are on a tight budget.
-But apart from saving a few bucks, cycling around the lake is a popular pastime here.
-In fact, cycling around the is so famous here that CNN even dubbed it as one of the top 10 cycling routes that will take your breath away.
+Bicycle shops are cheap and plentiful in Sun Moon Lake and a great way to explore the area – especially if you are on a tight budget.
+Besides saving a few bucks, cycling in Taiwan, especially at Sun Moon Lake is a popular activity enjoyed by young and old.
+In fact, it is so famous here that CNN even dubbed it as one of the top 10 cycling routes that will take your breath away.

 A Giant Bicycle shop is located on the basement level of the Shuishe Visitors Centre should you wish to grab a bike on arrival.
-Alternatively, a short stroll along the main street will offer more options with varying prices – from ‘everyday’ bikes and “help my trap” (motorized) bicycles to fancy pro bikes.
+Alternatively, a short stroll down the main street will offer more options with varying prices – from ‘everyday’ bikes and motorized bicycles, to fancy pro bikes.

 Seeing that Sun Moon Lake has an excellent public transport system, you’ll quickly realize that taxis aren’t the best mode of transport here.
 Not only are they much more expensive compared to the rest of Taiwan, but there also aren’t that many around – making flagging down a cab nearly impossible.

 A taxi ride from Ita Thao Village to Shuishe Village (and vice versa) will set you back NT$700, whilst a taxi ride back to the Taichung HSR starts at NT$2700.
 So, if you are traveling on a tight budget, it’s best to avoid taxis in Sun Moon Lake.

 Best time to visit